Is booking open?

 Please inquire for more details on pricing.

-In order of preference: Cash, Zelle, Venmo, Paypal, or credit card.
+In order of preference: Cash, Zelle, Venmo, and Paypal.

 Will you do my tattoo?